Cops: Driver who hit slashing victim arrested

 Eric Dori, 19, of Huntington, was taken into custody Thursday, a day after police released a photo of the late-model Dodge minivan and asked the public to help them identify and locate the vehicle.

-Dori was charged with two counts of second-degree assault for allegedly striking the man, who minutes earlier had been slashed in the neck during a fight inside or outside the Mystique Gardens hookah bar, and the officer who attended to him, according to Nassau County police.
+Dori was charged with two counts of second-degree assault for allegedly striking the man, who minutes earlier had been slashed during a fight inside or outside the Mystique Gardens hookah bar on April 20, and the officer who attended to him, according to Nassau County police.
 Dori was also charged with leaving the scene of an incident with serious injuries and leaving the scene of an incident with property damage.

+At the time of the incident, police said the injured man was slashed in the neck.
+On Friday, Nassau County Police Commissioner Patrick Ryder said the unidentified man was slashed across the face.

+"We don’t know if Eric Dori was involved in the slashing," Ryder said at a news conference in Mineola.

 Dori is scheduled to be arraigned on these charges on Friday in First District Court in Hempstead, police said.